foo123/FILTER.js/api-reference.md

 new FILTER.SelectionFilter( selection:Array=null );
 ````

-This filter selects (or crops) part of image specified by the selection array containing grelative coordinates (in `0..1` range) `x1, y1, x2, y2` for further processing.
+This filter selects (or crops) part of image specified by the selection array containing relative coordinates (in `0..1` range) `x1, y1, x2, y2` for further processing.
 This can be useful filter because it can be combined arbitrarily with other filters, for example inside a composite filter which can select only a part of image at any stage for further processing.

 ###GLSL Filter